Wednesday, May 23, 2007

 - Maile Ohye (Senior Developer Support Engineer)

-- Matt Cutts (Software Engineer): You&A;, Personalized Search and Penalty Box
+- Matt Cutts (Software Engineer): You, Personalized Search and Penalty Box

 - Vanessa Fox (Product Manager, Webmaster Central): Duplicate Content